 10. Go on a Sunset Sailing Cruise

 What a perfect way to spend the afternoon and evening…charter a sailboat for up to 10 people, or take a group Catamaran cruise.
 They all depart from the marina in Flamingo.
-You spend the afternoon sailing the coast.
+You spend the afternoon sailing along the coast.
 The captain will point out islands and points of interest along the shore.
 One time we saw hundreds of rays in mating season launching themselves 10 feet out of the water and their silver bodies sparkled in the sunshine; really magnificent.
 Frequently porpoise will swim along side the boat, and leatherback turtles will surface right in front of you.
 They will pull into a sheltered cove so you can snorkel and swim.
+We recommend Serendipity Charters.
 There is a wonderful lunch prepared right on board and whatever drinks you want.
 You finish up the day sailing into the sunset before heading back.
+This is a “must do” during your vacation.
+Strongly suggest you book this prior to your stay to be assured of a reservation.